bzimage-it/pegasus-bash/README.md

 note that setting of ```PEGASUS_BASH_ROOT``` is mandatory before to ```source(1)``` ```pegasus-bash```

 # Quality
-target of this project is to have a good testing and a good code review.
+target of this project is to have good testing and a good code review.
 This will be available in 1.0.0 release.

 the script ```bash quality.sh```

-it helps to run static analysis (via [shellcheck](https://www.shellcheck.net/)) and dinamic testing (via [bats-core](https://github.com/bats-core/bats-core); you needs both of them to test ```pegasus-bash```
+it helps to run static analysis (via [shellcheck](https://www.shellcheck.net/)) and dynamic/unit testing (via [bats-core](https://github.com/bats-core/bats-core); you needs both of them to test ```pegasus-bash```

 Any recent linux distro shall works (but also not-too-much-older ones!)  it have been tested successfully on:
 * ```bash 5.2.21`` on ```Ubuntu 24.04.1 LTS"
-Let me know other tests setup that are working or not working.
+Let me know other test setup that is working or not.
 Thank you!

 # To do